-Credit cards, like Visa and MasterCard, typically charge about 19.00% on outstanding balances.
+Credit cards, like Visa and MasterCard, typically charge about 18.00% on outstanding balances.
 Any new charges made on the card while there is an outstanding balance will attract this high interest charge from the date of purchase.
 The monthly minimum payment is only 3.00% of the outstanding balance and any remaining balance will continue attracting the high interest charge.
-If only the minimum payment is made each month, it will take over 19 years to pay off the credit card balance.
-For example, a \$5,000 credit card balance, with no new purchases, paid off at only the minimum monthly payment (which is very sneaky because the monthly minimum payment slowly declines as does the balance owing), will take 230 months.
-Payments will total \$9,984.15, almost double what the original purchases were.
+If only the minimum payment is made each month, it might take over 19 years to pay off the credit card balance.

+For example, a \$5,000 credit card balance, with no new purchases, and only the minimum monthly payment (which is very sneaky because the monthly minimum payment slowly declines as does the balance owing), will take 226 months to pay off in full.
+Payments will total \$9,798.89, almost DOUBLE what the original purchases were.